Franchutech/bootcamp-remote/README.md

 This repository documents my **5-week personal bootcamp**, focused on building a **job-ready junior profile** for roles in **Data, Automation, and Backend basics**.

-It combines **Python, SQL, APIs, Excel/Power Query, and Power BI**, with step-by-step projects and full documentation.
+It combines **Python, NumPy, Pandas, SQL, APIs, Excel/Power Query, and Power BI**, with step-by-step projects and full documentation.

 ---